spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-feature.md

 {% info_block warningBox "Verification" %}

-Deactivate one of shipment types and send a request with corresponding shipment method:
+Deactivate one of the shipment types and send a request with a corresponding shipment method:
 `POST https://glue-backend.mysprykershop.com/checkout-data`
 <details>
   <summary markdown='span'>Request body example</summary>